-Learn how to make DIY Easter egg bath bombs with glitter for a fun bath time experience.
-This moisturizing bath bomb recipe make a wonderful, non-candy Easter treat for Easter baskets.
-Made using plastic Easter eggs as bath bomb molds, these homemade bath bombs are a great way to moisturize and nourish dry skin while enjoying a relaxing bath.
+Learn how to make Easter egg bath bombs with glitter for a fun bath time experience.
+This moisturizing bath bomb recipe makes a wonderful, non-candy Easter treat for Easter baskets.
+Made using plastic Easter eggs as bath bomb molds, these homemade bath fizzies are a great way to moisturize and nourish dry skin while enjoying a relaxing bath.

 DIY Easter Egg Bath Bombs with Glitter